lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/debuggers.md

     `-fno-inline`).
 -   For parallel applications: try to reproduce the problem with less processes or threads before using a parallel debugger.
--   The flag `-traceback` of the Intel Fortran compiler causes to print stack trace and source code location when the program terminates abnormally.
--   If your program crashes and you get an address of the failing instruction, you can get the source code line with the command `addr2line -e <executable> <address>`.
 -   Use the compiler's check capabilites to find typical problems at compile time or run time, read the manual (`man gcc`, `man ifort`, etc.)
     -  Intel C++ example: `icpc -g -std=c++14 -w3 -check=stack,uninit -check-pointers=rw -fp-trap=all`
     -  Intel Fortran example: `ifort -g -std03 -warn all -check all -fpe-all=0 -traceback`
+    -  The flag `-traceback` of the Intel Fortran compiler causes to print stack trace and source code location when the program terminates abnormally.
+-   If your program crashes and you get an address of the failing instruction, you can get the source code line with the command `addr2line -e <executable> <address>` (if compiled with `-g`).
 -   Use [Memory Debuggers](#memory-debugging) to
     verify the proper usage of memory.
 -   Core dumps are useful when your program crashes after a long